Fourqui/tv/README.md

 Ipmortant note: Most of my logos only work on dark background!
 BIG majority of apps and tv-guides have a dark user interface.

 ## New Sky Sports UK 2020 logos
+I have also updated the Sky Sport Germany/Austria to the new logos.
+Working on Sky Sport Italy logos.
 <img src="https://raw.githubusercontent.com/Tapiosinn/tv-logos/master/misc/new-sky-sports-logos2020.jpg" width="100%">